Discover Bristol with megabus

 Bristol: getting around

-When you travel to Bristol with megabus you can expect things like free WiFi onboard the coach and a 20kg luggage allowance to cover all your packing.
+When you travel to Bristol with megabus you can usually expect things like free WiFi* onboard the coach and a 20kg luggage allowance to cover all your packing.
 You can find out more about what’s included on that side of things on our onboard facilities page.

 Once you step off the bus in Bristol, the Tourist Information Centre on Harbourside is a good place to start.
 From here you can pick up maps and buy bus tickets to get around the city’s main areas.
 Harbourside itself will keep you busy for hours, though.
 Brunel’s SS Great Britain, Bristol Aquarium and At-Bristol Science Centre are all in this area.